acuminous/yadda/README.md

 There can only be a single feature present in a file - it really doesn't make sense to have two, and you will be issued with an error if you try to include more than one

 ### Annotations
-Annotations can be added to a feature to enable you to do any kind of pre-processing required.
+Annotations can be added to a feature or scenario to enable you to do any kind of pre-processing required.
 These take the form of key/value pairs and can be added like this:

-bottles-spec.txt
+bottles.feature
 ```
 @browser=chrome
 @theme=bottles